projectsophon/darkforest-local/builders_guide.md

 - What is [The Graph](https://thegraph.com/) and why is it useful?
     - [The Graph](https://thegraph.com/) is an indexing protocol for querying networks like Ethereum and IPFS.
 Anyone can build and publish open APIs, called subgraphs, making data easily accessible.
     - The graph enables more complex queries like who owned this planet at time *t* and has a much faster performance than a vanilla JSON-RPC request.
-- The amazing Jacob Rosenthal has created a DF subgraph that can be deployed via just a few commands.
-Follow his instructions [here](https://github.com/darkforest-eth/eth/tree/master/subgraph) to deploy the subgraph.
+- [Jacob Rosenthal](https://twitter.com/jacobrosenthal) has created a DF subgraph that can be deployed via just a few commands.
+Follow the instructions [here](https://github.com/darkforest-eth/eth/tree/master/subgraph) to deploy the subgraph.
     - *Note: If you’re on a Mac M1, Docker might not work, and you won’t be able to test the subgraph locally.*
 - If you are changing a fundamental data structure of the subgraph, you will need to update the schema and mappings.
 See [here](https://github.com/cha0sg0d/eth/commit/1b382624c986ed2b045b8465bde2df543dc5d3f0) for an example edit.

-## Side Quest 2: Auto Whitelisting with no server.
+## Side Quest 2: Auto Whitelisting with no server

-*Warning: This information is potentially out of date*

 - Get a csv file of all the addresses you want to add to the game.
 - The following command assumes you already have deployed your contracts to production
 - Run:
-    - `yarn workspace eth hardhat:prod whitelist-nokey:register --path <csv of addresses>`
+    - `yarn workspace eth hardhat:prod whitelist:registerAddress --address < cat address.csv`

-## Side Quest 3: Publishing your new contracts as an npm package.
+## Side Quest 3: Publishing your new contracts as an npm package

-- Will update more later.
+- Work in progress...

 ## Troubleshooting

-- If you see any zk checks fail, like `failed init proof check`, you need to recompile the circuits with the following command:
+- If you see any ZK checks fail, like `failed init proof check`, you need to recompile the circuits with the following command:
     - `yarn workspace eth circom:dev`
     - Wait ~5 minutes for the circuits to recompile.
 This will result in a new `Verifier.sol` file.
 - If you see the following warning